JimDesu/basis-lang/spec.md

 The analysis enforces these structural properties of a tracked obligation:

-1. **The obligation is never dropped.** An obligation acquired but not explicitly discharged fires its default at frame finalization.
+1. **The obligation is never dropped.** An obligation acquired but not explicitly discharged fires its default at the end of its acquiring scope.
 2. **The sink is invoked against the same source slot.** The source slot's identity — the receiver the source method was called against — is recorded at acquisition and verified at any explicit discharge.
 3. **The source slot maintains identity continuity.** Between acquisition and discharge the source slot must remain `init` and must never appear in a PRODUCE argument position; either would destroy the identity the obligation was issued against.
 REFERENCE and READ positions are unconstrained.

 ### 10.4 Discharge

-A local obligation is discharged in one of three ways, all in-frame.
+A local obligation is discharged in one of three ways, all within its acquiring scope.

-**Direct discharge.** The sink is called explicitly in the frame body.
+**Direct discharge.** The sink is called explicitly in the body.
 The call fires immediately and transitions the obligated slot to `uninit`, so the slot cannot be read after the resource is released — a direct discharge is *done*, not merely scheduled.
 A direct call can select any sink, default or not; the full context is in hand at the call site.

 ```
 .cmd processLocally: Int size =